 I’m Max, and for a while now I’ve been describing the last few years as the “Golden Age of Hardboot Splitboarding.”
-Today, one of the key characteristics of the golden age, choice, has changed significantly.
+Recently, one of the key characteristics of the golden age, choice, has changed significantly.
 Phantom Snow Industries is no longer making hardboots.
 Rather than backing out, we went all in and just acquired the last of the production Slipper HD boots.
 You can buy them on Alpenglowsports.com and at the store as soon as they arrive.
 There is still SO much to be stoked about in the world of hardboots and, in my mind, the golden age lives on!
 Personally, I am stocking up on Phantom boots and sending in my current pair for repairs.
 This article details why hardboots have been having a golden age and what boot options you’ll have to keep the dream alive.

 Why hardboots?